nayeemmz/cmsc426Spring2021/hw1.md

 ### File tree and naming

 Your submission on Canvas must be a zip file, following the naming convention **YourDirectoryID_hw1.zip**.
 For example, xyz123_hw1.zip.
-The file **must have the following directory structure**, based on the starter files
+The file **must have the following directory structure**,

 YourDirectoryID_hw1.zip.
  - data/.
- - plot_eigen.m.
+ - plot_eigen.ipynb
- - least_square.m.
+ - least_square.ipynb
  - report.pdf